anuraagpathivada/terraform-aws/Networking/README.md

 **Okay, but why have private and public subnets?**

 Visualize the mansion again.
 You'd probably want some rooms, like your bedroom, to be private, right?
 Yet, you'd want your main hall to be accessible to guests.
-Similarly:

 - **Private Subnets**: These are the 'bedrooms.'
 Resources in private subnets, like databases, aren't directly accessible from the public internet.
 They're shielded, adding a layer of security.